d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/index.md

 to optimize some self-supervised pretraining objective, and then to fine-tune these models using the available downstream data.
-Thew gap between transformers and tradition architectures grew especially wide when applied in this pretraining paradigm, and thus the ascendance of transformers coincided with the ascendence of such large-scale pretrained models, now sometimes called "foundation models" :cite:`bommasani2021opportunities`.
+Thew gap between Transformers and tradition architectures grew especially wide when applied in this pretraining paradigm, and thus the ascendance of Transformers coincided with the ascendence of such large-scale pretrained models, now sometimes called "foundation models" :cite:`bommasani2021opportunities`.